twilio/twilio-video-processors.js/README.GA.md

 ## Features

-The SDK provides the following Video Processors to apply transformations and filters to a person's background.
+The following Video Processors are provided to apply transformations and filters to a person's background.
 If you want to create your own transformations or filters, you can extend the [BackgroundProcessor](https://github.com/twilio/twilio-video-processors.js/blob/master/lib/processors/background/BackgroundProcessor.ts) class and implement the `_setBackground` method.
 See the [blur filter](https://github.com/twilio/twilio-video-processors.js/blob/master/lib/processors/background/GaussianBlurBackgroundProcessor.ts) implementation for reference.

 - [Virtual Background](https://twilio.github.io/twilio-video-processors.js/classes/virtualbackgroundprocessor.html)
 - [Background Blur](https://twilio.github.io/twilio-video-processors.js/classes/gaussianblurbackgroundprocessor.html)